CSUN-SeniorDesign/potato/Project 6/Documentation/LAMP Setup with Ubuntu 18.04.md

 AuthUserFile /etc/phpmyadmin/.htpasswd
 Require valid-user
 ```
-16. Add a user to the .htaccess ```sudo htpasswd -c /etc/phpmyadmin/.htpasswd username```
+16. Add a user to the .htaccess ```sudo htpasswd -c /etc/phpmyadmin/.htpasswd software-irrigation```
 17. Add more users by running this command ```sudo htpasswd /etc/phpmyadmin/.htpasswd additionaluser```
 18. Test that .htaccess is working by visiting the server's IP address /phpmyadmin